-Final examination results are also sent to students as a hard copy letter confirming the classification of the degree.
+Final examination results are also sent to students as a hard copy letter confirming that the student has passed the course.
+The course awards a pass or fail grade.
 These will be sent to their home address as held by Registry.
 Academic transcripts, showing classification, subjects and grades will also be released.